pengrongbo/ExDB/README.md

-# KeyValueDB
+# ExDB

-`KeyValueDB` is a simple key-value database implemented in C++ that supports persistent storage and Write-Ahead Logging (WAL) for data durability and recovery.
+`ExDB` is a simple key-value database implemented in C++ that supports persistent storage and Write-Ahead Logging (WAL) for data durability and recovery.
 It uses a modular design with concurrency control for thread-safe operations.
 The database is ideal for small to medium-sized projects where lightweight and efficient key-value storage is needed.

 ## Features